d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

-Syne Tune requires the code for training and evaluation to be given as a script, where the hyperparameters are passed as input arguments, and the validation metric is reported via a callback function.
+Syne Tune requires the code for training and evaluation to be given as a script, where the hyperparameters are passed as input arguments, and the validation metric is reported back via a callback function `report`.
 Here is our example from above, which we store as `train_script.py`.

 ```{.python .input}